reasonmethis/docdocgo-core/docs/README.md

 ```

 ### Running the Containerized Application

+> Note: check the Dockerfile to make sure the requirements are up to date.

 DocDocGo is also containerized with Docker.
 The following steps can be used to run the containerized flask server.